marisae/cancer-chemo-identifiability/README.md

 # cancer-chemo-identifiability
 Code for structural and practical identifiability of two cancer chemotherapy models.
 This is the source code for:

-A Confidence Building Exercise in Data and Identifiability: Modeling Cancer Chemotherapy as a Case Study.
+[A Confidence Building Exercise in Data and Identifiability: Modeling Cancer Chemotherapy as a Case Study](http://www.sciencedirect.com/science/article/pii/S0022519317303454).
 Marisa C. Eisenberg and Harsh V. Jain (equal coauthors).
-In revision.
+J. Theoretical Biology, 431: 63-78.

 Questions?
 Contact Harsh Jain (hjain@fsu.edu) or Marisa Eisenberg (marisae@umich.edu).